U.S. Schools Underreport How Often Students Are Restrained Or Secluded, Watchdog Says

 In the 2015-16 school year (the latest reporting year), 70% of school districts reported zero incidents of seclusion and restraint, according to the GAO's analysis.

-Of the school districts that serve more than 100,000 students,10 out of 30 reported zero incidents.
+Of the school districts that serve more than 100,000 students, 10 out of 30 reported zero incidents.
 And of those, only one (Hawaii Department of Education) confirmed that its zeros actually represented zero incidents of restraint and seclusion.

 Fairfax County Public Schools in Northern Virginia was among the larger districts that reported zeros for multiple years.
 However, following an investigation by WAMU, district officials have publicly acknowledged errors; they are now reporting almost 1,700 incidents in the 2017-18 school year alone.